 Dr. Martin Coster examines Salem, a 5-year-old seeing eye dog – with Tia Irving, CVT

-In May 2016, Angell’s Ophthalmology team examined 32 service dogs as part of a national program to provide free eye exams, spearheaded by the American College of Veterinary Ophthalmologists (ACVO).
-Angell Ophthalmologists Dan Biros and Martin Coster—both board certified in veterinary ophthalmology—examined a variety of service dogs during the month, including
+As part of a national program to provide free eye exams, spearheaded by the American College of Veterinary Ophthalmologists (ACVO), Angell Ophthalmologists Dan Biros and Martin Coster—both board certified in veterinary ophthalmology—have examined a variety of service dogs, including

-All dogs received a comprehensive ocular exam; the doctors checked for health issues spanning redness, squinting, cloudy corneas, retinal disease, early cataracts, and other serious abnormalities.
+All dogs receive a comprehensive ocular exam; the doctors check for health issues spanning redness, squinting, cloudy corneas, retinal disease, early cataracts, and other serious abnormalities.
 Angell Animal Medical Center expects to continue participating in the national program as a way to give back to the Boston-area community, and reinforce just how crucial these dogs are for the people who rely on them.